-Contact the following and give them your details (e.g. SCA and mundane name, phone numbers, email address, physical/postal address):
+Most important of all: ensure your membership contact information in Registry and your warrant details in the Regnumator are correct.
+Then get in touch with the following and give them your details (e.g. SCA and mundane name, phone numbers, email address):

-- Kingdom Seneschal seneschal@lochac.sca.org typically by the process described in section 3 of Web instructions for new Group Seneschals below - Regnum editor regnum@lochac.sca.org - Next-up Seneschal if you are in a new or dependent group, e.g. Canton - B&B if you're in a Barony or Canton - Dependent group Seneschals if you have any Cantons, Colleges and incipient groups you may be looking after - Village leaders of any Hamlets associated with your group - Your other group officers, especially Reeve and Webwright or Chronicler
+- Kingdom Seneschal seneschal@lochac.sca.org they need at least your membership number and clear information about when your term starts - Next-up Seneschal if you are in a new or dependent group, e.g. Canton - B&B if you're in a Barony or Canton - Dependent group Seneschals if you have any Cantons, Colleges and incipient groups you may be looking after - Village leaders of any Hamlets associated with your group - Your other group officers, especially Reeve and Webwright and/or Chronicler